Ontario politician Jagmeet Singh launches bid for federal NDP leadership

-Jagmeet Singh launched a potentially historic bid Monday to make the leap from provincial politics to head up the federal party, with a speech heavy on themes of equality and social justice.
+Jagmeet Singh launched a potentially historic bid Monday to make the leap from provincial politics to head up the federal NDP, with a speech heavy on themes of equality and social justice.

 If Singh is successful, he would be the first non-Caucasian to helm a major federal party.

-Singh, who was born in eastern Toronto, said while growing up in Newfoundland and Labrador and Windsor, Ont., he was picked on because his name, skin and hair were different.
+Singh, who was born in east Toronto to Punjabi parents, said while growing up in Newfoundland and Labrador and Windsor, Ont., he was picked on because his name, skin and hair were different.

 Related: Who’s running for the NDP leadership?
 Read the list of candidates so far